 Actions announced to date include:

-- In November 2012, the department reached the largest criminal resolution in U.S. history with BP, through which BP pleaded guilty to and was sentenced for 11 felony manslaughter charges, environmental crimes, and obstruction of Congress, and to pay $4 billion in criminal fines and penalties.
+- In November 2012, the department reached the largest criminal resolution in U.S. history with BP.
+BP pleaded guilty to 11 felony manslaughter charges, environmental crimes, and obstruction of Congress and was sentenced to pay $4 billion in criminal fines and penalties.

 - In January 2013, Transocean Deepwater Inc. agreed to plead guilty to violating the Clean Water Act and to pay a total of $1.4 billion in civil and criminal fines and penalties, for its conduct in relation to the Deepwater Horizon disaster, including a record-setting $1 billion to resolve Clean Water Act civil claims.